Andreeadenisa18/Andreeadenisa18/README.md

-- 👋 Hi, I’m @Andreeadenisa
+- 👋 Hi, I’m Andreea Marcu
 - 👀 I’m looking for a Software Engineer (low-level) with Linux
 - 📫 You cand reach me at hr-romania@ausy.com